luislopescs7/Zero-trust-adapt/sample-report/sample-report.md

+> This report is automatically generated based on a structured Zero Trust assessment.
+>
-# Zero Trust Adapt – Sample Report
+> # Zero Trust Adapt – Sample Report

 ## Company Overview